-Dr. Chaput is a Senior Research Scientist with the Healthy Active Living and Obesity Research Group at the CHEO Research Institute and an Associate Professor of Pediatrics at the University of Ottawa.
+Dr. Chaput is a Senior Scientist with the Healthy Active Living and Obesity Research Group at the CHEO Research Institute and an Associate Professor of Pediatrics at the University of Ottawa.
 His research focuses on obesity prevention and the adoption of a healthy lifestyle.
-He is also interested in new determinants of obesity such as lack of sleep and mental stress.
-Dr. Chaput has published more than 300 peer-reviewed scientific articles, has an h-index of 50 and more than 8,000 citations according to Scopus.
-He has been able to secure over 1.5 million dollars in research funding over the last 5 years as Principal Investigator.
+He is particularly interested in healthy behaviours such as sleep, physical activity and nutrition.
+Dr. Chaput has published more than 350 peer-reviewed scientific articles and is highly cited.
 He serves on many journal editorial boards and advisory committees and has contributed to a large number of conferences around the world.

 the Study of Obesity (2010).